Madeleine Stowe

 Madeleine Stowe (born August 18, 1958) is an American actress.
 She appeared mostly on television before her role in the 1987 crime-comedy film Stakeout.
 She went on to star in the films Revenge (1990), Unlawful Entry (1992), The Last of the Mohicans (1992), Blink (1993), 12 Monkeys (1995), The General's Daughter (1999), and We Were Soldiers (2002).
 For her role in the 1993 independent film Short Cuts, she won the National Society of Film Critics Award for Best Supporting Actress.

 From 2011 to 2015, Stowe starred as Victoria Grayson, the main antagonist of the ABC drama series Revenge.
 For this role, she was nominated for the 2012 Golden Globe Award for Best Actress – Television Series Drama.
+She also played Ingrid Kersh in the HBO series It: Welcome to Derry.

-Early life
+Early life and education

-Stowe, the first of three children, was born at the Queen of Angels Hospital, in Los Angeles, California, and raised in Eagle Rock, a section of Los Angeles.
+Madeleine Stowe was born at the Queen of Angels Hospital in Los Angeles, California, on August 18, 1958, the first of three children.
+She was raised in Eagle Rock, a section of Los Angeles.
 Her father, Robert, was a civil engineer from Oregon, while her mother, Mireya (née Mora Steinvorth), came from a prominent family in Costa Rica.
-One of Stowe's maternal great-great-grandfathers, politician José Joaquín Mora Porras, was a younger brother of President Juan Rafael Mora Porras, who governed Costa Rica from 1849 to 1859.
-Another maternal great-great-grandfather, Bruno Carranza, was briefly President of that country in 1870 (he resigned three months after taking office); his wife, Stowe's great-great-grandmother Gerónima Montealegre was the sister of President José María Montealegre Fernández, who governed Costa Rica from 1859 to 1863, and himself the son of his country's first Vice Head of State Mariano Montealegre Bustamante, himself the half brother of Mariano Montealegre y Romero, the founder of the Montealegre family branch in Nicaragua.

 Stowe's father suffered from multiple sclerosis, and she accompanied him to all his medical treatments.
-She originally aspired to become a concert pianist, taking lessons between the ages of ten and eighteen.
-She later explained that playing the piano was a means to escape having to socialize with other children her age.
-Her music teacher, Sergei Tarnowsky, had faith in Stowe, even teaching her from his deathbed.
-Following his death at the age of 92, she quit, later commenting, "I just felt it was time to not be by myself anymore."